Body exhumed in 54-year-old cold case investigation

 Fox's roommate found the young woman's body on a bed about 4:30 a.m.
 Saturday, according to newspaper reports from the time.
 An autopsy determined Fox had died about 2:30 a.m.

 Police found a soda bottle on the bed with her body.
-Fox had been struck on the head with a blunt object, causing an open head wound, but blunt force trauma was not determined as the cause of death in the case.
-Police also said Fox had been raped.
+Fox had been struck on the head with a blunt object, causing an open head wound, but blunt force trauma was not determined to be the cause of death in the case.
+Police said Fox had been raped.

 Her children — 13-year-old Jeff and 10-year-old Kim — lived with their maternal grandmother in Terre Haute.
 The children's parents had divorced a few years earlier.